 A pair of race skis will thrill you to death on the groomers.
 Make you wish for death in the woods.
 Perhaps actually meet death in powder.
 In an ideal world we would have a pair of skis for the groomers, a pair for the woods, and a pair for those powder days.
 And while we’re fantasizing, let’s toss in a valet to follow around so we can swap skis over the course of the day.

 But you can indeed do everything and go anywhere on any one pair of skis.
 Just not perfectly.
 It will be easier and more fun in some conditions, and a bit less than ideal in others.
 If you know what to expect of your skis in any set of conditions, you can manage your expectations to have tons of fun.
 And in the end, that’s all that really matters.
 You may want to read through “Skier Need To Know—Ski Construction” for more detail on topics like rocker and camber, for instance.
 The “ski construction” page will help put into context why skis handle and perform the way they do.

 One final consideration.
 The ski industry has converged on a new standard for ski boots—GripWalk.
 When considering new skis you need to consider compatibility between boot and binding.
 While GripWalk bindings—which will almost certainly come with a new ski purchase—will work perfectly fine with non-GripWalk boots.
 Most problems arise with a new boot matched up to an older ski.
 Still, it is better to be informed ahead of your purchase.
 Check out “Skier Need To Know—GripWalk” for more detail.

 Now is the time to come into Avie’s Ski / Sports

-Let us help you have some fun finding some new skis.
+Let us help you have some fun finding those new skis.
 To get started, check out the available skis at Avie’s.
 Get a sense of what’s out there and what catches your eye.
 Then let’s have you meet your desires by finding that perfectly fun ski.